openaps/docs/docs/docs/Customize-Iterate/oref1.md

 It's important to note that maxIOB will limit SMBs from being issued if your IOB (for instance, from an easy bolus you have inputted before a meal) exceeds your maxIOB.
 So if your maxIOB is relatively low and you are running high post-meal, you may want to examine your logs to see if it is routinely preventing SMBs.

+In addition, as of 0.6.0-master, using Bolus Wizard to input boluses and meal carbs is no longer recommended because of the possibility of errors when the rig attempts to issue an SMB while Bolus Wizard is in use.
+Instead, many users [use IFTTT to notify their rig of upcoming carbs](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/ifttt-integration.html).

 (History of SMB development: https://github.com/openaps/oref0/issues/262)

 ## Understanding UAM